philipperemy/urban-dictionary-transformers/README.md

 # ['Kurt Cobain', 'dickwad', 'piss', 'double dip', 'mount dew']
 ```

-Judge the results by yourself.
+Judge the results by yourself but I am sure you will find it funny.